Artis College of Science and Technology

 Welcome to the Radford University Planetarium

-On August 21 the sun-centered show "Eclipse 2017-Our Star, Our Sun" will return.
+- The sun-centered show "Eclipse 2017-Our Star, Our Sun" will be shown throughout the day.
 This show will explore our own personal, private star...our sun...what powers it, what sunspots are, how its magnetic field works and how processes deep inside the sun affect our lives.
-We will also explore the Earth-moon-sun geometry of eclipses, include the geometry of the upcoming solar eclipse on Monday, August 21.
+We will explore the Earth-moon-sun geometry of eclipses and answer questions such as why eclipses don't occur every month!

 - Location: Center for the Sciences room M75 (Main Street level).
 Enter through the doors from Parking Lot C. Click on the map for a larger image.